npfernandes/ensemblify/docs/source/installation.rst

    Do not be alarmed if some warnings show up on your screen; this is normal and they can be ignored.

-4. Add an environment variable with the path to your PULCHRA executable to your ``conda`` environment:
+4. Add an environment variable with the path to your PULCHRA executable to your ``ensemblify_env`` conda environment:

    .. code-block:: bash